 What Are Neurological Disorders In Cats?

 Neurological disorders result from a disruption to your cat’s nervous system.
-If the neurological issue is in your cat’s brain, they may suffer seizures.
-However, an infection in the spinal cord may result in an unsteady gait, problems with normal limb function, or in worst cases, complete paralysis.
+If the neurological issue is in your cat’s brain, it may suffer seizures.
+However, an infection in the spinal cord may result in an unsteady gait, problems with normal limb function, or in the worst cases, complete paralysis.

 If your kitten or older cat is facing a neurological condition, it’s important that you understand that it is not their fault.
 Neurological conditions can be caused by a variety of factors.
 In fact, if your kitten or older cat is facing a neurological condition, you can’t and shouldn’t blame yourself either.

 Your cat’s brain disorder may be caused by many different factors, such as inflammation in the brain caused by infectious diseases such as meningitis or encephalitis.
 Viral infections such as rabies, a condition that is fatal, birth defects, and neoplastic disease-causing tumors or growths in the brain.

 Now that you have a better understanding of what exactly a neurological disorder is, it’s important to look at the most common neurological diseases.

 Encephalitis & Meningitis

 According to Petmd, Encephalitis in Cats is an Inflammation of the brain.
 Encephalitis is a life-threatening condition that affects cats.
 It is occasionally accompanied by the inflammation of the spinal cord (myelitis), and/or the inflammation of the meninges (meningitis), membranes that cover the brain and spinal cord.

 Depending on what part of the brain is affected, your cat may suffer symptoms that appear suddenly without prior warning and may get worse as the condition progresses.